Appian Launches Connected Underwriting for Life Insurance in Partnership with Swiss Re

 "This offering is powered by Magnum, Swiss Re's automated underwriting solution and allows business users to render point of sale underwriting decisions faster and more seamlessly, ultimately improving the experience for the end consumer.
 We are delighted to utilize our product innovation expertise to help bring this offering to market," said Jason Render, Head Magnum Americas, Life & Health Solutions, Swiss Re.

-The Appian Platform modernises underwriting with generative AI to minimise risk, increase efficiency, improve auditability, and ensure a positive customer experience.
+The Appian Platform modernizes underwriting with generative AI to minimize risk, increase efficiency, improve auditability, and ensure a positive customer experience.
 Key architectural components make it easy to leverage AI, including Appian's data fabric architecture, Automated APS draft, Open AI natural language correspondence through AI Copilot, and private AI strategy for faster delivery of powerful and secure end-to-end process automation solutions.

-Appian is trusted by leading insurance organisations such as Aon, Aviva, and Pacific Life to connect and automate data, equipping insurers to make informed, data-backed decisions.
+Appian is trusted by leading insurance organizations such as Aon, Aviva, and Pacific Life to connect and automate data, equipping insurers to make informed, data-backed decisions.
 To learn more, visit https://appian.com/insurance.

 About Appian